kuby1412/RISC-V-MYTH-Workshop/README.md

-# RISC-V based CPU Design using TL-Verilog aka RV32I Core
+# RISC-V CPU Design with TL-Verilog aka RV32I Core

-*This repository contains all necessary information regarding the RISC-V based CPU Core Design MYTH (Microprocessor for You in Thirty Hours) Workshop, offered by for VLSI System Design (VSD) and Redwood EDA*
+*This repository contains all necessary information regarding the RISC-V based CPU Core Design MYTH (Microprocessor for You in Thirty Hours) Workshop, offered by for VLSI System Design (VSD) and Redwood EDA.*

   ## RISC-V ISA